-Please know that the District makes decisions regarding closures and delays with input from surrounding school districts, township and borough officials, administration, and Shriver Transportation Inc. As a parent, you reserve the right to keep your child at home if you feel road and/or weather conditions are unsafe.
-Please contact your child's office regarding attendance if you choose to keep your child home when you believe road and/or weather conditions are unsafe.
+Please know that the District makes decisions regarding closures and delays with input from surrounding school districts, township and borough officials, school administration, and Shriver Transportation Inc. As a parent, you reserve the right to keep your child at home if you feel road and/or weather conditions are unsafe.
+Please contact your child's school office regarding attendance if you choose to keep your child home when you believe road and/or weather conditions are unsafe.

 Frequently Asked Questions

-1. How are parents, guardians, and community members informed of delays and closings?
+2. How are parents, guardians, and community members informed of delays and closings?
 Delay and closing information will be communicated via the District's website, a SwiftK12 alert call, and local news and radio stations.

-2. How soon after a decision to close or delay will the District inform parents and guardians?
+3. How soon after a decision to close or delay will the District inform parents and guardians?
 The District notifies constituents via SwiftK12 alerts and website alerts as soon as a decision is made.
 Please note that the District makes every effort to avoid calling between the hours of 11 PM and 5:00 AM when possible.
 Depending on call volume, the SwiftK12 alert system make take several minutes to contact all parents and guardians.
 You are encouraged to visit the District's website for alerts and notifications.

-5. Who do I contact if I do not receive the SwiftK12 phone alerts and emails?
+6. Who do I contact if I do not receive the SwiftK12 phone alerts and emails?
 The District contacts constituents based on the contact information in the Student Information System.
 However, if you are not receiving alerts and would like to, please email the Technology Department at firstname.lastname@example.org or call the Technology Department at 724-756-2030, ext.
-1900.
+1048.

-6. What if the District does not close when the weather is poor, and I prefer to keep my child at home out of precaution?
+7. What if the District does not close when the weather is poor, and I prefer to keep my child at home out of precaution?
 Parents and guardians reserve the right to keep their children at home when they believe the weather and/or road conditions are unsafe.
 In this instance, parents should call their child's school office and inform the secretary of this absence.
 When the student returns to school, they should submit an excuse that details the reason for the absence.
 An absence of this nature will be considered "Excused"/"Legal."
 Please know that remote learning is not an option if you choose to keep your child at home due to inclement weather.
 They will have one day for each day of absence to make up their work.